85rhrl/PP5/README.md

 - __CSS3__ - Used for the styling of the frontend.

 ### Tools & Frameworks
-- __Github__ - Used for version control, bug reporting and hosting the repository.
+- __GitHub__ - Used for version control, bug reporting and hosting the repository.
 - __Heroku__ - Used for deploying the website.
 - __Cloudinary__ - Used for storing the images.
 - __DRF__ - Django Rest Framework used for building the API in the backend.